The words “leukaemia” and “cancer” will strike fear into even the most iron-willed parent’s hearts. And, for good reason.

 Blood diseases and cancers are typically treated with bone marrow transplants.
 The premise is simple and straightforward: the diseased marrow is replaced by healthy marrow from a generous donor.

-Prior to the transplant, the patient will go through a preparation regimen to destroy as many of the diseased cells in the patient’s body so that the new stem cells can take its place.
+Prior to the transplant, the patient will go through a preparation regimen to destroy as many of the diseased cells in the patient’s body so that the new stem cells can take their place.

 The bone marrow or stem cells are infused into a patient, similar to a blood transfusion procedure.
 These stem cells are able to migrate to the spaces in the bones and take their places where the diseased marrow used to be.